RGBboy/big-block-time/readme.md

 The time in milliseconds since the last event of type fired.

-### .tick()
+### .tick(ms)

-Runs a single tick for time passed, emitting fixedupdate, update and render events.
+Runs a single tick for `ms` passed, emitting fixedupdate, update and render events.

 ### .start()

-Starts the loop
+Starts the loop calling tick

 ### .stop()

-Starts the loop
+Starts the loop calling tick

 ## Events